Patrick Sellar

 Patrick Sellar (1780–1851) was a Scottish lawyer, factor and sheep farmer.
+He had a prominent and controversial role in the Highland clearances as factor on the Sutherland Estate, a particularly large landholding in the Scottish Highlands.

-In 1811, he was employed as factor by the Sutherland Estate in a joint (but subordinate) position with William Young.
-The estate had started some clearances, integral to their program of agricultural improvements.
-Whilst clearances in 1812 went reasonably smoothly, in 1813 Sellar failed to successfully negotiate with angry resistance in the Strath of Kildonan.
+He was employed as factor by the Sutherland Estate in 1811, in a joint (but subordinate) position with William Young.
+The estate had started some clearances, integral to their programme of agricultural improvements.
+Whilst clearances in 1812 went reasonably smoothly, in 1813 Sellar failed to negotiate successfully with angry resistance in the Strath of Kildonan.
 A state of confrontation existed for more than six weeks and concessions ultimately had to be made by the estate to defuse the situation.
 In 1814, Sellar had the job of clearing some of the residents of Strathnaver.
-His actions here gave rise to a number of charges brought by the Sheriff-substitute Robert McKid, who was an enemy of Sellar's.
+His actions here gave rise to a number of charges brought by the sheriff-substitute Robert McKid, who was an enemy of Sellar.
 The most serious of these was culpable homicide.
 Sellar was acquitted at his trial in April 1816, but has remained as the focus for much of the anger and indignation arising from the clearances.
-Sellar and Young were replaced by a new factor later in 1817, and Sutherland estate continued with even larger clearances, particularly in 1818-1820.
+Sellar and Young were replaced by a new factor later in 1817, and the Sutherland estate continued with even larger clearances, particularly in 1818-1820.

-Sellar remained on the Sutherland estate as a tenant sheep farmer, becoming successful and well respected by others in the sheep and wool sector.
+Sellar remained on the Sutherland estate as a tenant sheep farmer, becoming successful and well-respected by others in the sheep and wool sector.
 In 1838 Sellar bought a sheep farm at Morvern in Argyll, thereby becoming a landowner.

 Sellar was keen to express his opinions on the management of the Highlands, writing highly emphatic letters on the subject.
 He never deviated from his view that the Highland clearances were the correct course of action.
 As a lawyer he had had a very confrontational manner, clearly enjoying dispute and, by his own admission, being too willing to break someone in the courts.
-His precise view of the law is, in the eyes of some historians, his most believable defence against the charges on which he was tried - that he would always follow the process of law precisely.
+His precise view of the law is, in the eyes of some historians, his most believable defence against the charges on which he was tried: that he would always follow the process of law precisely.